alvinalaphat/Innovation-Network/README.md

 # Innovation-Network

-To enable students and teachers to find people with the skills they are looking for to communicate and take advantage of opportunities efficiently.
+App that enables students and teachers to find people with the skills they are looking for to communicate and take advantage of opportunities efficiently.